scientificRat/tic-tac-toc/README.md

 # tic-tac-toc
+This is a tic-tac-toc game against the computer
-This is my first try, forget the mess codes.
+>This is my first try, please ignore the mess codes.
+I'm sorry, there are `lots of` `magic numbers`,
+I'll make the code more easy to read in the next version.